rgodha24/cryptenv/README.md

 # cryptenv

 A super simple env variable manager.
+It encrypts and saves your environment in a JSON file at DATA_DIR/cryptenv/store.json.
+The encryption key is kept in your computers secure store using [keyring](docs.rs/keyring).
-It saves variables using the [keyring](docs.rs/keyring) crate, which puts them into the macos keychain (or windows/linux equivalent). then, by editing your cryptenv.toml config, you can set environment variables based on your current project. projects are defined by the directory you're currently in.
+Then, by editing your cryptenv.toml file, you can set environment variables for specific projects on your computer, which are automatically changed whenever you `cd` into the project directory.

 For example, if you had a directory called `~/Coding/` with this layout
 ```